sathish-kumar-G/postgREST-API/Supabase.md

-# Supabase Documentation
+# Supabase

-Welcome to the official documentation for Supabase, an open-source Firebase alternative that provides a suite of tools for building scalable web applications.
+Supabase is an open-source Firebase alternative that provides a suite of tools for building scalable web applications.
 This documentation serves as a comprehensive guide for developers to get started with Supabase and leverage its various features to streamline their development process.

 ## Introduction